 Telephone: 0861 105 665

 |Category||Moody’s Rating 27 March 2019||Moody’s Rating 5 October 2018||Moody’s Rating 14 June 2017||Moody’s Rating 24 May 2016||Moody’s Rating 23 June 2015||Moody’s Rating 22 December 2014||Moody’s Rating 24 June 2014|

 NSR ST Issuer Rating Dom Curr

-Mercantile Bank Limited’s (Mercantile) Ba3/NP global-scale issuer ratings and its Baa1.za/ P-2.za national scale issuer ratings reflect its relatively small but growing franchise (0.2% in terms of total assets) in South Africa (Baa3, negative).
-Further challenges for the bank include (1) expanding its customer deposit franchise in a highly competitive market, and (2) South Africa's (Baa3 stable) subdued economic growth.
-These challenges are, however, partially offset by the bank’s (1) robust historical asset-quality performance, (2) high net interest margin (NIM), supporting profitability, and (3) sound capitalisation and liquidity.
+Mercantile’s ratings do not incorporate any parental support uplift, given the ongoing sale of the bank by its parent Caixa Geral de Depositos, S.A.(CGD; Ba1 stable/ba21) to Capitec Bank Ltd (unrated).
+At the same time, we do not incorporate any government support uplift for Mercantile, given the bank's relatively low systemic importance.
+Mercantile's issuer ratings reflect the bank's relatively high credit concentrations and the short contractual maturity profile of its funding.
+Further challenges for the bank include (1) expanding its customer deposit franchise in a highly competitive market, and (2) South Africa's (Baa3 stable) subdued economic growth environment.
+These challenges are, however, partially offset by the bank’s (1) robust asset-quality performance, (2) high net interest margin (NIM), supporting profitability, and (3) sound capitalisation and liquidity.